 “Action without reflection is mindless” - Henry Mintzberg

 The creative process is not a manufacturing process.
-Other people may have done what you are trying to do, but you probably haven’t.
-That means you are trying to create something new, at least for you.
+Other people may have done what you want to do, but you probably haven’t done it.
+That means you are creating something new, at least for you.

-While the creative process has the engine of THP, it is fueled by ALA once you start on the PATH.
-Because it is the creative process, you want to LEARN from each action as you execute.
+While the creative process has the engine of THP, it is fueled by ALA (Act - Learn - Adjust) once you start on the PATH.
+Because it is the creative process, LEARN from each action as you execute.

 - ACT—Look at the result of the action